Gaussian Copula Models for Nonignorable Missing Data Using Auxiliary Marginal Quantiles: Analysis of North Carolina Lead Exposure Data

 \section{Analysis of North Carolina Lead Exposure Data}

 Public health research in recent years has concluded overwhelmingly that lead exposure has adverse impacts on childhood cognitive development \citep[e.g., ][]{bellinger1992low,miranda:kim:etal, kowal2021bayesian,bravo2022racial}.
 Many studies investigating this topic rely on administrative health and education datasets, linked at the individual child level, to estimate associations between lead exposure and outcomes of interest.
 Typically, blood-lead measurements are available only for children who are tested for lead exposure, and children are more likely to be tested when there is concern about their exposure \citep{kamai2022patterns}.
 Consequently, abundant missingness among lead measurements is commonplace, and individuals who are measured tend to have higher levels of exposure than much of the population.
-Accurate imputation of lead measurements is important in this setting, as selection biases could influence population-level inferences on the associations between cognitive outcomes and lead exposure (e.g., as simulated in Section \ref{sim2}).
+Accurate imputation of lead measurements is important in this setting, as selection biases could influence population-level inferences on the associations between educational outcomes and lead exposure (e.g., as simulated in Section \ref{sim2}).

-We analyze a dataset containing information on $\sim$170,000 North Carolina children born between 2003 and 2005.
-The dataset is constructed by linking children's data across three databases comprising (i) detailed birth records, which include maternal demographics, maternal and infant health measures, and maternal obstetrics history for all documented live births in N.C.; (ii) lead exposure surveillance records from a registry maintained by the state of N.C., which include integer-valued blood-lead levels; and (iii) test score data from the N.C.\ Education Research Data Center at Duke University, which include EoG reading and mathematics test scores as well as some demographic and socioeconomic information \citep{CEHI}.
+We analyze a dataset comprising $\sim$170,000 North Carolina children born between 2003 and 2005.
+The dataset is constructed by linking children's data across three databases comprising (i) detailed birth records, which include maternal demographics, maternal and infant health measures, and maternal obstetrics history for all documented live births in North Carolina; (ii) lead exposure surveillance records from a registry maintained by the state, which include integer-valued blood-lead levels; and (iii) test score data from the N.C.\ Education Research Data Center at Duke University, which include EoG reading and mathematics test scores as well as some demographic and socioeconomic information \citep{CEHI}.
 Table~\ref{tabdata} summarizes the variables we use, including their sample averages among children with lead exposure (\vtt{Blood_lead}) observed or missing.
 Notably, 35\% of the lead measurements are missing.
 Other variables have missing data rates less than 0.02\%.

 Figure \ref{cdccomp} displays the ECDF of \vtt{Blood_lead} compared to three years of annual point estimates for the 50th, 75th, 90th, and 95th quantiles of lead exposure levels published by the CDC \citep{CDCwebsite}.
 Clearly, the observed distribution does not match the population-level quantile estimates.
 We therefore consider the missingness in \vtt{Blood_lead} as possibly missing not at random (MNAR).
 As we discuss later, the EHQL copula correlation estimates suggest this missingness in fact is MNAR.